a facility that will be home to Tartu Academy of Theology

 - two hostels 0,2 miles.

 - Unique environment with about 1500 people living in surrounding houses http://riiakvartal.ee/galerii

 YOU CAN HELP!

 - Pray God’s blessing for our project.

-- Become our fundraising partner and share information about our project and needs with your friends, congregation, neighbor congregations etc. All materials are available on our website.
+- Become our fundraising partner and share information about our project and needs.
+All materials are available on our website.

 - Donate to the Home of Hope.

 We do not have any fundraising administration costs as all this work will be done voluntarily.